meozz2109/my-source-code/README.md

 or download as zip and extract.

-3. Install PyGame 1.9.x from [here](http://www.pygame.org/download.shtml) or in the root directory run
+3. Install PyGame 1.9.x from [here](http://www.pygame.org/download.shtml) or in the root directory run:

 ```bash
 $ pip install pygame